 I had been curious about the old railway walk between Hurlford and Galston for a couple of months now, ever since I spotted the way marker for it off Galston Road one day when driving past.
 I recently walked an old railway between Darvel and Loudoun Hill and absolutely loved it so I was excited to do this one too.
 Unfortunately it was not what I had built it up in my head to be….

-It is long and straight and tarmac… and it goes on like that for 3 miles.
-And on and on and on….
-So… not my favourite walk to date and I don’t think I will find myself back there again in a hurry….**(see update at bottom of this post)
+As it turned out, it was not my favourite walk to date and I don’t think I will find myself back there again in a hurry….**(see update at bottom of this post)

 What did I not like about it?
 Well there wasn’t much to note of interest along the way, nor much scenery to take in.
 I was pretty bored if I am honest!
 For example, had it not been for the sign at the start telling me so, I’m not sure I would have realised this used to be a railway track.
-I don’t know whether this is a result of it having been tarmacked over to make way for The Chris Hoy Cycle Way or just the general lack of any iron fencing or bridges or other artifacts from its former days.
+I don’t know whether this is a result of it having been re-surfaced to make way for The Chris Hoy Cycle Way or just the general lack of any iron fencing or bridges or other artifacts from its former days.
 Maybe I have just been spoiled having walked the fab dismantled railway in Darvel.
 There was also A LOT of dog poo around.
 Not on the path itself, but all over the grass at either side.
 I met quite a few dog-walkers so I assume it is used as a doggy toilet by some locals.
 Naughty!
 And litter.
 Not litter which had blown there or been washed in, litter that had been dropped.
 Shame.